 If you’ve suffered from social anxiety like I have, I’m hoping that you’ll find familiar words in the following videos, alongside inspiration and motivation to move forwards.

 I’ve read a lot about this first video on anxiety websites.
-Amy Cuddy, a glamorous, confident social psychologist, speaks of the power of body language and faking confidence.
+Amy Cuddy, a confident social psychologist, speaks of the power of body language and faking confidence.
 Upon first impressions of her, you may question what she knows about low self-esteem and shyness, but the biographical revelations that she makes will change such perceptions.

 |Amy Cuddy on social anxiety and faking positive body language and confidence.
 Image from TED.|

 Susan Cain’s bestselling book, Quiet, about being introverted in modern society has gained plenty of press attention, and it’s a superb read for those of us with social anxiety.
 It shows that it is perfectly acceptable to be introverted, and that there is no need to change yourself or pretend to be different.

 This seems conflicting to Amy Cuddy’s message, yet I believe that faking confidence in certain situations (such as presentations) is perfectly acceptable too.
 Also, Cain classifies shyness as fear of judgment, and introversion as dislike of social stimulation.
 According to Susan Cain, our culture needs introverts for the sustenance of a thriving creative culture, and I entirely agree.